Current status \ Completed (January 2019 / December 2019)

 - To benefit from a virtuous co-creation service that involves citizens and stakeholders (i.e. by collecting users’ feedback, comments, activity, etc.)

-- Citizens to be informed and involved in the process, and to react to urban project proposals
+- Citizens to be informed and involved in the process, and to react to urban project proposals before construction

 The AR4CUP app will pay special attention to the quality of the representation of urban projects in their context, to the setting up of a fluid navigation in motion and to the setting up of optimized management of occultations in dynamic contexts (Diminished Reality).
 Data analysis tools to get users’ feedback and reactions to the urban transformation will be integrated into the service in order to support designers to improve their urban projects on the basis of relevant metrics.
 The entire procedure aims at facilitating the collaboration among final users, stakeholders, and Public Administrator in order to create a virtuous process that contributes to reduce the risk of failure towards the co-creation of the future of cities.

 VITAE by Covivio is one of the winning projects of the Reinventing Cities competition promoted by the C40 Cities Climate Leadership Group for the redevelopment of an urban zone in Milan, namely the Serio area in the Porta Romana district in the south of Milan (Italy).
 This AR4CUP pilot case study application is based on this urban design project by Covivio, Carlo Ratti Association, Habitech, and other partners, including Politecnico di Milano (Department of Architecture and Urban Studies – Laboratorio di Simulazione Urbana Fausto Curti).

 The partners involved are: Artefacto (FR), Politecnico di Milano (DAStU) with Laboratorio di Simulazione Urbana Fausto Curti, VTT and Covivio.